 Capel Cildwrn & Capel Penuel, Llangefni

-The building of the chapel in 1791 coincided with the arrival of Christmas Evans.
+The year 1791 saw the arrival of Christmas Evans.
 Renowned for his powerful preaching style and vivid imagination, he is often considered one of the greatest preachers ever in Wales.
 Born on Christmas Day in 1766 near Llandysul, Ceredigion, he was the son of a shoemaker who died when Christmas was young.
 He grew up in hard circumstances, which included losing an eye in a fight.
 However, he was converted at a revival meeting when a teenager, and the previously illiterate young man taught himself to read so as to study the Bible.

 Evans soon moved on to preaching the gospel, and his talents began to be widely recognized.
 He was sent to North Wales and spent two years preaching on the Llŷn Peninsula.
 His reputation increased and he was asked to come to Anglesey to spread the Baptist cause there.
 His base was at Cildwrn, but he preached around the island and raised money for new chapels.
 After the death of his wife in 1823, and growing disagreements with some sections of the now greatly enlarged Baptist Church of Anglesey, he decided to return to South Wales.
 He preached in Caerphilly and Cardiff for several years, but then returned to North Wales to preach in Caernarfon.
 He died in 1838, aged 72.